mikegagnon/battle-pets/README.md

   "404 NOT FOUND" status code along with
   `{"message": "Could not find a contest for that job ID"}`

+#### Note on polling

+I chose to use polling for contesting results for its simplicity.
+The only other alternative I can think of, is for the client to run its own REST service, then have the worker issue a call to the client's service when the battle completes.
+This alternative design would impose a burden on the client.

+### `[arena service]/history`

 ## Bottom

 ERRATA: